Phyllis Eisenstein: Career

 Eisenstein had her first two science fiction stories published in 1971, the first in collaboration with husband Alex (he continued to be her writing partner for certain short stories).
 After establishing herself as a professional writer, she returned to college to finish her education, studying at the University of Illinois, where she earned a 1981 B.A. degree in anthropology.

 She wrote eight novels, subsequently publishing six of them and nearly fifty shorter works of varying lengths in the genres of science fiction, fantasy, and horror fiction; Eisenstein also wrote a popular non-fiction book on the treatment of arthritis.
 Her stories have appeared in a number anthologies and in many major science fiction and fantasy print media magazines; these include The Magazine of Fantasy and Science Fiction, Analog Science Fiction and Fact, Galaxy Science Fiction, Isaac Asimov's Science Fiction Magazine, Amazing Stories, Weird Tales, and others.

 Eisenstein's stories were nominated twice for science fiction's Hugo Award and three times for SFWA's Nebula Award.

-Her 1978 short story "Lost and Found" was adapted for television in 1986, airing on the mid-1980s series The Twilight Zone (the first of three revials of the classic series); the screenplay was written by the show's then story editor George R. R. Martin.
+Her 1978 short story "Lost and Found" was adapted for television in 1986, airing on the mid-1980s series The Twilight Zone (the first of three revivals of the classic series); the screenplay was written by the show's then story editor George R. R. Martin.
 She was an old friend of Martin and later convinced him to include dragons in his international best-selling fantasy series A Song of Ice and Fire.
 Martin then dedicated the third novel in the series, A Storm of Swords, to Eisenstein.